scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `next_isd_as`: The ISD-AS number of the downstream AS to which the PCB MUST be forwarded.
 The presence of this field prevents path hijacking attacks, as further discussed in [](#path-hijack).
 - `hop_entry`: The hop entry (`HopEntry`) with the information required by the data plane to forward this PCB through the current AS to the next AS.
 For the specification of the hop entry, see [](#hopentry).
 - `peer_entries`: The list of optional peer entries (`PeerEntry`).
 For a specification of one peer entry, see [](#peerentry).
-- `mtu`: The maximum transmission unit (MTU) that is supported by all intra-domain links within the current AS.
+- `mtu`: The maximum transmission unit (MTU) in bytes that is supported by all intra-domain links within the current AS.
 This value is set by the control service when adding the AS entry to the beacon.
 How the control service obtains this information is implementation dependent, but current practice is to make it a configuration item.
-- `extensions`: List of (signed) extensions (optional).
+- `extensions`: List of signed extensions (optional).
 PCB extensions defined here are part of the signed AS entry.
 This field SHOULD therefore only contain extensions that include important metadata for which cryptographic protection is required.
 For more information on PCB extensions, see [](#pcb-ext).

 #### Hop Entry {#hopentry}